What is TED talk?

-These TED talks are comprehensive accounts of their thoughts and present a clear picture of what the world’s thinking about the data revolution.
+These TED talks on Big Data are comprehensive accounts of their thoughts and present a clear picture of what the world’s thinking about the data revolution.
 The acronym ‘TED’ stands for ‘Technology, Entertainment, and Design.’
-As a conglomeration of world’s top data scientists, business enthusiasts, trusted voices, thought leaders, icons, Mavericks, and geniuses, TED aims at promoting innovative ideas and discussing path-breaking issues within 18 minutes.
+TED aims at promoting innovative ideas and discussing path-breaking issues within 18 minutes.

 Their official website is flooded with a whopping 556 talks and discussions on data analytics.
 What’s more interesting is that readers can also add their feedback and suggestions.
-Let’s take a look at the top 10 TED Talks on data analytics!
+Let’s take a look at the top ten TED Talks on data analytics.

 Deb has gone a long way in finding the origin of a ‘word,’ the first utterances of a newborn.
-By transforming his house into a potential linguistic lab, Roy came up with key findings of a newborn’s behavior.
-He closely monitored his newborn’s actions and speech thus finding out how a simple sound like ‘gaaa’ turns into a well-formed word such as ‘water.’
+By transforming his house into a potential linguistic lab, Roy came up with key findings of a newborn’s behaviour.
+He closely monitored his newborn’s actions and speech, thus finding out how a simple sound like ‘gala’ turns into a well-formed word such as ‘water.’
 The use of data-driven techniques and methods in his research promote data analytics to a great extent!

-He is one of the most popular data journalists who loves to infer visually appealing conclusions from complicated data sets.
+He is one of the most popular data journalists who love to infer visually appealing conclusions from complicated data sets.
 David believes in attractive designs and their power to reduce information silos.

 In the latest TED Talk, he talks about the way complex data sets can be turned into beautiful patterns and diagrams.
 Data from popular sources such as Facebook, media, and news can be extracted in the best way.
 Quite naturally, data navigation becomes easier than ever.

 3. What we Learned from 5 Million Books, by Erez Lieberman Aiden and Jean-Baptiste Michel